Why Small Business Saturday Is a Great Opportunity

-In preparation, and to build anticipation for the big day, many local business owners pre-promote it via social media and email newsletters.
-Reaching out to their current database to inform loyal customers of special Small Business Saturday promotions is a great way to do your part, even when bigger organizations may be stepping in to help.
-This ensures that shoppers will be coming out with your business in mind and mentally expecting to monetarily support your shop.
+In preparation, and to build anticipation for the big day, many local business owners promote Small Business Saturday via social media and email newsletters.
+Reaching out to your current database to inform loyal customers of special Small Business Saturday promotions is a great way to get the word out about the day to shoppers – especially those who are already familiar with your business.

-As a local business, determine how you can promote your business and be part of the #SmallBizSat conversation.
-While you can certainly tackle the event on your own, it’s a great idea to include some neighboring businesses to combat this day together.
-Sharing advertising costs and helping in promoting one another will be a win for all in the long run.
-Working together will allow you to delegate duties, divvy up advertising bills, and reach a much larger audience.
+As a local business, determine how you can promote your business and be part of #SmallBizSat.
+While you can certainly tackle the event on your own, it’s a great idea to explore partnering with some neighboring businesses to capitalize on this day together.
+Sharing costs, planning duties and cross-promoting one another can be a win for all of you and help you reach a larger audience.

-Regardless if you’re an American Express merchant or not, you can still participate in this event.
-Don’t miss out on a great way to highlight your local business that enriches the community and local economy.
+You don’t have to be an American Express merchant to participate in Small Business Saturday.
+Don’t miss out on a great way to highlight your local business and help enrich the community and local economy.

-Here’s to wishing all the local visionaries in communities across America, the ones that took a chance on their dreams and turned them into realities, big sales for #SmallBizSat and a strong finish for 2015!
+Here’s to wishing all the local visionaries in communities across America, the ones who took a chance on their dreams and turned them into realities, big success for #SmallBizSat and a strong finish for 2018!

 OTHER ADVERTISING POSTS